-The contact details of the Processor's Data Protection Officer are:
+The contact details of the Processor's Data Protection Officer are: University of Brighton

 The Processor shall comply with any further written instructions with respect to processing by the Controller.

 Any such further instructions shall be incorporated into this Annex.